lhcb/starterkit-lessons/self-guided-lessons/fitting_roofit.md

 Before fitting, we should ask ourselves the following questions:

 - What should our signal look like?
 - What does our signal really look like?
-Do we have to include a resolution/acceptance to our PDF
+Do we have to include a resolution/acceptance to our PDF?
 - What does our background look like?

-After having answered the last three points, we can start writing our fitting code.
+After having answered these points, we can start writing our fitting code.

 Generally, data is imported from a ROOT file and the fits are carried on from variables of the corresponding tree.
 In the following example we will randomly generate data so that the code can be run without any external input.
 In this tutorial, we generated two different data samples.
 One is binned and the other one unbinned, and the combined unbinned data sample is fitted.